MPhil/PhD

 Departmental awards

 Explore the postgraduate funding available from the Psychology Department.
 Application deadlines for departmental bursaries and SENSS studentship funding will typically be in December to start in the next academic year in September.
-There may be other funding available throughout the year, os please keep checking back, and contact potential supervisors as they may be aware of additional funding.
+There may be other funding available throughout the year, so please keep checking back, and contact potential supervisors as they may be aware of additional funding.

 Fees and funding